 - See a list of life events that may qualify consumers for a special enrollment period (also available in Spanish). - Go to the Special Enrollment Period Screener Tool (also available in Spanish), an easy-to-use tool you can use to help consumers determine whether they may be eligible for a special enrollment period to enroll in coverage through the Marketplace outside the Open Enrollment period.
 You can also use this tool to help consumers determine if they may be eligible to enroll in Medicaid or CHIP.
-Remember, this tool is not an application for a special enrollment period; it is just a tool to help consumers understand what they may be eligible for. - Find more detailed information on different special enrollment periods. - Consumers who qualify for a special enrollment period who sign up for coverage will have different coverage effective dates based on the type of special enrollment period for which they qualify.
+Remember, this tool is not an application for a special enrollment period; it is just a tool to help consumers understand what they may be eligible for.
+Note that individuals in these five SEP categories will need to provide documents to the Marketplace to prove their eligibility for the SEP: 1) loss of Minimum Essential Coverage (MEC); 2) change in primary place of living (i.e. Permanent Move); 3) marriage, 4) birth of a child; and 5) gaining a dependent through adoption, a foster care placement or a child support or other type of court order. - Find more detailed information on different special enrollment periods. - Consumers who qualify for a special enrollment period who sign up for coverage will have different coverage effective dates based on the type of special enrollment period for which they qualify.

 Special Enrollment Period Event QHP Effective Date Loss of Minimum Essential Coverage Plan selection after the loss of coverage: first of the month following QHP selection.Plan selection in advance of the loss of coverage: first of the month following the loss of coverage.
 Marriage First of the next month following plan selection.
 Denial of Medicaid or CHIP First of the next month following plan selection.
 Birth, Adoption, Foster Care Date of birth, adoption, placement for adoption, or placement in foster care.
 Gaining Lawfully Present Status Note: This special enrollment period does not apply in the SHOP Marketplace.
 Plan selection on or before 15 th of the month: first of the next month.
 Plan selection on or after 16 th of the month: first of the month after next.
 Current Enrollee Newly Eligible or Ineligible for the Premium Tax Credit; Change in Cost-sharing Reductions (CSR) Note: This special enrollment period does not apply in the SHOP Marketplace.
 Plan selection on or before 15 th of the month: first of the next month.
 Plan selection on or after 16 th of the month: first of the month after next.
 Moving and Incarceration Release Plan selection on or before 15 th of the month: first of the next month.
 Plan selection on or after 16 th of the month: first of the month after next.
-American Indian or Alaska Native Status Plan selection on or before 15th of the month: first of the next month.
-Plan selection on or after 16th of the month: first of the month after next.